Project Management Methods:

 As a project manager, you know that you have many different ways to deliver your projects.
 Generally speaking, you have many different project management methods that you can use.
 Each one of them uses different principles, frameworks, themes, standards, and processes.
-Ultimately, the best project management methodologies depend on each project, client, and team.
+Ultimately, the project management methodologies comparison may help you choose the right method, which depends on each project, client, and team.

-Here is the comparison of top 7 project management methodologies that you can use to manage a project.
+Here is the top 7 project management methodologies comparison that you can use to manage a project.
 We will also discuss the project management methodologies examples:

 1. Waterfall Methodology: